 Penetrating Sealer – also called hardwood finishing oil – like Tung or Linseed oil is a wonderful option for rustic or reclaimed wood flooring.

 Pros: Floor finishing oil is a natural product that is sustainable and environmentally friendly.
-Touch-ups to cover scratches are easily applied.
+Touch-ups can easily be applied to cover scratches.